xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 4. Requirements
 ---------------
-4.1 The MASL activity editor shall support syntax highlighting similar to other widely used source code editors like those found in the Eclipse JDT.
+4.1 [6 - E1] The MASL activity editor shall support syntax highlighting
+similar to other widely used source code editors like those found in the Eclipse JDT.

-4.2 The MASL editor shall validate user-defined identifiers within MASL activities.
+4.2 [6 - E2] The MASL editor shall validate user-defined identifiers within
+MASL activities.
 Validation shall be provided against the local activity as well as against structural elements within scope.

-4.3 Context-sensitive completion assistance shall be provided for MASL actions.
+4.3 [6 - E3, E4] Context-sensitive completion assistance shall be provided
+for MASL actions.
 Completion assistance includes MASL keywords and user-defined identifiers.
 As with validation, assistance shall leverage local elements and structural elements within scope.

-4.4 As structural model elements are modified, the MASL activity editor shall support maintenance of the affected model-element references contained within MASL activities.
+4.4 [6 - M1] As structural model elements are modified, the MASL activity
+editor shall support automatic maintenance of the affected model-element references contained within MASL activities.

 5. Analysis
 -----------